vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/23_mar18_iso_meeting_report.md

 };
 ```

-was hated the least.
+...was hated the least.
 In comparison to simply `M0 foo`, this allows multiple metaclasses to be applied on the spot and it is easier to parse for implementations.
 The room also agreed that we need syntax to apply a metaclass directly in the definition of a class (useful to replace macros like `Q_OBJECT`).
 That would look something like:

 ```cpp
 class foo